sunileman/ElasticKonductor/README.md

 # 1ClickECK

-1ClickECK was built to rapidly deploy with ease an K8s (AWS EKS/Azure AKS) cluster, install ECK, and the ES Stack.
+1ClickECK was built to rapidly deploy with ease an K8s (AWS EKS/Azure AKS/GCP GKE) cluster, install ECK, and the ES Stack.

 Total time from configuration to a fully launched ECK cluster generally should take less than 10 minutes.
 The automation; 1ClickECK,  is idempotent.

 1ClickECK currently deploys
-* EKS or AKS
+* EKS, AKS, GKE
 * ECK (Optional)
     * ElasticSearch
     * Kibana